yochaigal/cairn/wip/2e/wilderness-exploration.md

 - Characters without a light source may suffer from _panic_ until their situation is remedied.
 - Environmental conditions (sudden gusts of wind, dust, water, etc.) can easily blow out a torch.

-> ### Light Sources
+### Light Sources

-> A torch can be lit 3 times before degrading.
-A lantern can be relit indefinitely, but requires an oil can (6 uses).
+- A torch can be lit 3 times before degrading.
+- A lantern can be relit indefinitely, but requires a separate oil can (6 uses).